Luiss University

-Luiss University (Libera Università Internazionale degli Studi Sociali Guido Carli) is a private university located in Rome, Italy, founded in 1974 by a group of entrepreneurs led by Umberto Agnelli.
+Luiss University (Libera Università Internazionale degli Studi Sociali Guido Carli) is a private university located in Rome, Italy, founded in 1974 by Umberto Agnelli.

-It provides undergraduate and postgraduate education, in addition to a range of Double Degree programs, in the fields of finance, business, management, economics, law, and political science.
-It is located near the historical center of the city, between the neighborhoods of Parioli and Trieste.
+It provides undergraduate and postgraduate education, in addition to a range of Dual Degree programs, in the fields of finance, business, management, economics, law, and political science.
+It is located near the historical center of the city, between the Parioli and Trieste quarters.
 The university is supported by Confindustria, the Italian Confederation of Industries.
-Luiss has four different campuses: one in Viale Romania, one in Via Parenzo, one in Villa Blanc, and the last one in Viale Pola.
-It also has a library in Via Santa Costanza.
+Luiss has four different campuses: one in Viale Pola, one in Via Parenzo, one in Villa Blanc, and the last one in Viale Romania.
+It also has a library in Via di Santa Costanza.

+In the UI GreenMetric World University Rankings 2025, Luiss Guido Carli ranked 12th worldwide out of 1,745 universities from 105 countries, and 2nd in Italy.

 History

-In 1974, a group of entrepreneurs led by Umberto Agnelli (the brother of Gianni Agnelli, who at the time was president of Confindustria), launched a project investing economic and intellectual resources in the establishment of a university.
+In 1974, Umberto Agnelli (the brother of Gianni Agnelli, who at the time was president of Confindustria), launched a project investing economic and intellectual resources in the establishment of a university.
 This university would be designed to offer undergraduate and postgraduate education that is geared toward the needs of the market.

 Luiss came out of a pre-existing university (Pro Deo University, founded in 1966), which was redesigned and renamed Luiss (an acronym for Libera Università Internazionale degli Studi Sociali, which means "Free International University of Social Studies") in 1977.
 Eventually, other public and private industrial groups, as well as some banks, joined the founders.

 The group of businessmen and bankers who had promoted and financed the birth of the project, as well as the transformation of the organization of the old Pro Deo University, into the more modern ones of Luiss University, as it is today, was established in 1985 in the current "Friends of Luiss".
 From its inception Senator Umberto Agnelli acted as its president.
-He was succeeded by Francesco Gaetano Caltagirone (still in office), who is central to the funding of scholarships for competent but disadvantaged students, to doctoral levels.
+He was succeeded by Francesco Gaetano Caltagirone (still in office), who is central to the funding of scholarships for competent but disadvantaged students at doctoral levels.

-Guido Carli, former Governor of the Banca d'Italia, President of Confindustria, and later Senator was President of Luiss from 1978 until he died in 1993.
+Guido Carli, former Governor of the Banca d'Italia, President of Confindustria, and later Senator, was President of Luiss from 1978 until he died in 1993.
 His work was so highly esteemed that in 1994 the university changed its name to Luiss Guido Carli.

 Originally, the university had only the faculties of Economics and Political Science, to which were added the faculty of Law in 1982.
-In 2011, an academic reorganization took place, which resulted in today's four Departments: Law, Business and Management, Economics and Finance, and Political Science.
-Today the university offers many courses entirely taught in English, such as 'Economics and Business' or 'Politics: Philosophy and Economics'.
+In 2011, an academic reorganization took place, which resulted in today's six Departments: Law, Business and Management, Economics and Financial Markets, Political Science, Accounting and Corporate Finance and AI, Data and Decision Sciences.
+Today the university offers many courses entirely taught in English, such as 'Economics and Business', 'Management and Artificial Intelligence' or 'Politics: Philosophy and Economics'.